Levon Helm (1940-2012): “The sun’s gonna shine/ Through the shadows/ When I go away”

 Rock legends die all the time — for some, death is how they become legends — and the rituals of modern mourning follow.
-But losing Levon Helm feels different.
-He’s one of the few Authentics, one of the deans of the Old School.
-As his wife and daughter say, "He loved nothing more than to play, to fill the room up with music, lay down the back beat, and make the people dance.
+But losing Levon Helm felt different.
+He was one of the few Authentics, Old School royalty.
+As his wife and daughter said, "He loved nothing more than to play, to fill the room up with music, lay down the back beat, and make the people dance.
 He did it every time he took the stage."

 Yes, he did.
 Back in pre-history, I saw The Band as often as I could.
 And in that hard, ugly time, I listened to The Band’s records often, looking for a way to make sense of our country’s twisted history.
 That sounds silly today; who looks now to a band for moral, spiritual or intellectual guidance?
 But those musicians had put in the time, and the care, and the living; they knew things.
 And the music was proof.

 The custodian of The Band’s music was Levon Helm.
 It could be no other way.
 There are jokes about drummers — "Question: What does a drummer want to be when he grows up?
 Answer: A musician" — but the truth is that the drummer is the literal heartbeat of a band.
 Levon was that, and more.
 Like Charlie Watts, he expanded the range of his instrument, freeing his partners from the lockstep of the rock beat.